New geometric structures on 3-manifolds: surgery and generalized geometry: Surgeries on a cosymplectic neighbourhood

 Lemma \ref{lem:non-exact-H} implies that, unlike for usual generalized complex structures \cite{cavalcanti-gualtieri:2007, cavalcanti-gualtieri:2009}, only one surgery will not be enough.
 Indeed, the situation is very different: in the usual case it suffices to have a $4$-manifold with vanishing $H^3(M,\mathbb{R})$, but for $B_3$-structures we always have that $H^3(M,\mathbb{R})\neq \{0\}$ and the $3$-form in the twisting is never closed.

 Based on the proofs of Lemmas \ref{lem:exact-F} and \ref{lem:non-exact-H}, we can perform several surgeries at the same time to obtain the following.

-\begin{proposition} Let $M$ be a stable $B_3$-generalized complex manifold with $2r$ disjoint cosymplectic neighbourhoods $\{ N_j \}$ like the one described in Section \ref{sec:p-1-surgery}.
+\begin{proposition} Let $M$ be a manifold endowed with a $B_3$-structure with $2r$ disjoint cosymplectic neighbourhoods $\{ N_j \}$ equipped with diffeomorphisms as in \eqref{eq:diffeo-N-D-S1}.
 For any choice of $p_j\in \Z$, the manifold resulting of performing $(p_j,(-1)^j)$-Dehn fillings, admits a $B_3$-structure with $2r$ type-change curves more than $M$. \end{proposition}